 How Paperless Coupons Work

-In addition to the convenience of not having to clip paper coupons, I really liked having accessibility to the Walgreens app because I could view the store’s weekly specials and sales from that app as well.
+In addition to the convenience of not having to clip paper coupons, I really liked having accessibility to the Walgreens app because I could view the store’s weekly specials and sales there, too.
 That’s how I found out that my favorite peanut mix and Brian’s favorite brand of deodorant were on sale.
-Take a look at the deal I got on the deodorant…another score for Chef Bec!

-Saving that much money at Walgreens allowed me to treat myself to stop over at the farmer’s market to pick up organic potatoes and celery for my easy clam chowder recipe.
+Saving that much money at Walgreens allowed me to treat myself to stop over at the farmer’s market to pick up organic potatoes and celery for my clam chowder recipe.
 Because of my tight grocery budget, those type of purchases are rare treats.
-I was a happy camper!

 I want to hear what you would do with the savings from deals like that.
 Please let me know in the comments below this post!